Conservation Guest Scholars

 Graduate internships support full-time positions for students or recent graduates who intend to pursue careers in fields related to the visual arts.
 The GCI offers twelve-month residences in the Education, Field Projects, and Science departments.
 Graduate internships are open to applicants of all nationalities who are either currently enrolled in a graduate program leading to an advanced degree in a field relevant to the internship(s) for which they are applying or who have recently completed a relevant graduate degree.

-Deadline: December 3, 2012
+Deadline: December 2, 2013

-Application materials and full terms of the program are available on the Getty Foundation website.
+Application materials and full terms of the 2014–2015 program are available on the Getty Foundation website.

-2012-2013 Graduate Interns
+2013-2014 Graduate Interns

-Brandenburg University of Technology, Cottbus, Germany.
-GCI Field Projects, Conserving Modern Architecture Initiative
+GCI Project: Conserving Modern Architecture Initiative

-Last updated: February 2013
+Last updated: November 2013